DFHack/dfhack/docs/plugins/stockpiles.rst

 This plugin provides a panel that appears when you select a stockpile via an `overlay` widget.
-You can use it to easily toggle `logistics` plugin features like autotrade, automelt, or autotrain.
+You can use it to easily toggle `logistics` plugin features like autotrade, automelt, autodump, autoforbid/unforbid, or autotrain.
 There are also buttons along the top frame for:

 - minimizing the panel (if it is in the way of the vanilla stockpile configuration widgets)